Homosexuality in modern sports: Canada

-Canada is home to a large LGBT sports community, having hosted the inaugural World OutGames.
-Local organizations like Équipe Montréal, OutSport Toronto and Team Vancouver represent LGBT sport within their respective cities.
+Canada is home to a large LGBT sports community, having hosted the inaugural World OutGames in 2006.
+Local organizations like Équipe Montréal, represent LGBT sport within their respective cities.
+There is also OutSport Toronto and Team Vancouver.

+The first North America Outgames, a gay, lesbian, bisexual and trans-gendered sports and culture event, were held in Calgary, Alberta, Canada, from April 1 to 8, 2007.

 Canada was also a leader in creating the Pride House facilities for LGBT athletes at sporting events, organizing the first-ever Olympic Pride House when Vancouver hosted the 2010 Winter Olympics.
 Similarly, Toronto's Pride House during the 2015 Pan American Games was the first time a Pride House facility was available at the Pan Ams.
 At the 2018 Olympic Games in South Korea, the Canadian athletes' pavilion also doubled as a Pride House for all LGBT athletes at the games regardless of nationality, due to South Korean organizers' reluctance to organize a Pride House of their own.

 In December 2013, The 519 received Toronto City Council approval to build a sports and recreation centre focused on sport inclusion.
 Once built, the new centre will provide a home to Toronto's over 6,000 LGBT sport participants.

+On May 22, 2015, American Michael Sam signed a two-year contract with the Montreal Alouettes.
+The signing made him the first openly gay player in the Canadian Football League’s history.
+On August 7, 2015, he played for the Montreal Alouettes in a game against the Ottawa Redblacks, making him the first publicly gay player to play in a Canadian Football League regular season game.
+However, he left the league after that one game.

 Canadian media have also often been leaders in covering the issue of homophobia in sports; in 1993, CBC Radio aired a groundbreaking hour-long documentary on LGBT sportspeople as a special episode of its sports series The Inside Track.
 Canadian filmmakers have also produced a number of notable documentary films about LGBT issues in sport, including Noam Gonick's To Russia with Love (2014), Michael Del Monte's Transformer (2017) and Paul-Émile d'Entremont's Standing on the Line (2019).
-The Canadian drama film Breakfast with Scot, about a gay retired hockey player, was authorized by the Toronto Maple Leafs to use the team's real name and logo in the film, the first LGBT-themed film ever approved by a sports team.
+The Canadian drama film Breakfast with Scot, about a gay retired hockey player, was authorized by the Toronto Maple Leafs to use the team's real name and logo in the film, making it the first gay-themed film ever to receive this type of approval from a professional sports league.

 Canadian sports teams are active partners in You Can Play, an international initiative to combat homophobia in sports.
 The initiative was launched in 2012 by Brian Burke while he was general manager of the Toronto Maple Leafs, but is active in both Canada and the United States.
 The Canadian Olympic Committee also organizes #oneteam, a speakers bureau for LGBTQ identified and supportive athletes to speak on homophobia in sports.

 France

-Paris Foot Gay was established in 2003.

 In 2018, France hosted the 10th Gay Games, helping to raise awareness for LGBTQ+ rights.